WaggishSaucer62/R53-CANBUS-datamanager/README.md

 ***
 **Please see the wiki tab at the top of the repo for more detailed instructions, but a basic overview can be found below.**
 ***
+Credits: Ball joint mount based on [this](https://www.printables.com/model/164844-open-source-universal-ball-joint-to-reuse) by DieZopfe.
+***

 ## TODO: